zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/faq/faq.md

 ![](images/2e38a554bdbc3a68ce7cbfd84a6a3588.png " ")

 ### **11. Unable to connect to Enterprise Manager Console**
-​
-Make sure you are on a public network and not connected to a restricted corporate intranet or corporate wifi.
+​Make sure you are on a public network and not connected to a restricted corporate intranet or corporate wifi.
 Also ensure all web services are up and running by logging into your instance via SSH as indicated in this guide.
 ​
 ### **12. Unable to Select Shape for Creating an instance**
-​
-If you are seeing an Authorization Error while trying to Select Shape to Create an Instance:
+​If you are seeing an Authorization Error while trying to Select Shape to Create an Instance:
 1. From the Hamburger Menu on the Top Left of the Oracle Cloud Home Page, Go to Compute->Instances
 2. Select the Compartment available to you in the Left Compartment Menu (not root)
 3. Now that the compartment is set-up for new user, re-do the steps to create the Enterprise Manager Workshop from the Listing Link
 ​
 ### **13. While trying to launch the EM instance: Unable to accept Terms of Use.**
-​
-Make sure your email has been verified.
+​Make sure your email has been verified.
 Log out and Log back in and restart from the listing link.
 Also, verify you are using the same region and compartment that was assigned to you.
 ​
 ### **14. Additional information on Oracle Cloud Infrastructure Pricing**
 <https://www.oracle.com/cloud/pricing.html>